mhvwerts/MasonWeaver-finite-diff/README.md

 # MasonWeaver-finite-diff: Finite-difference solver for the Mason-Weaver equation.

 ---
-**New!** We have developed a Python program that calculates the solution to the Mason-Weaver equation using analytic expressions, which is in many respects a better approach than the finite-difference method presented here.
+**New!** We have recently developed a Python program that calculates the solution to the Mason-Weaver equation using analytic expressions, which is in most (but not all) respects a better approach than the finite-difference method presented here.
 The new package is situated in the repository [`MasonWeaver-analytic`](https://github.com/mhvwerts/MasonWeaver-analytic).
-Highly recommended.

 ---